oils-for-unix/oils/doc/qtsv.md

 QTSV is TSV with two problems fixed:

 - It has a required header, with optional data types (a schema).
-- Each cell can contains arbitrary bytes.
+- Each cell can contain arbitrary bytes.
 They're expressed unambiguously with [QSN](qsn.html).

 ## Examples